QaisAlkhateeb/QKhateeb.AbpIO.Posts/ContributerPatternInAbpIO.md

 # Introduction

-Contributers pattern have beed used in multiple modules and packages of Abp framework (Toolbar Contributor, Tenant Resolver, Settings Page Contributer, Image Resizer Contributor)
+The Contributor pattern has been utilized in various modules and packages within the ABP framework, including Toolbar Contributor, Tenant Resolver, Settings Page Contributor, and Image Resizer Contributor.

-Contibutor pattern allow external modules to contributes on execute/render components in existing modules, the most common example is `IMenuContributor` [Navigation-Menu](https://docs.abp.io/en/abp/latest/UI/AspNetCore/Navigation-Menu).
+This pattern enables external modules to contribute to the execution or rendering of components within existing modules.
+A common example is the `IMenuContributor` for the [Navigation Menu](https://docs.abp.io/en/abp/latest/UI/AspNetCore/Navigation-Menu).

-The `AbpUiNavigationModule` allow external modules to contributes and add their navigation menus. this makes the UI Navigation centralized on the applicaton, open for extension and closed for modificatin
+The `AbpUiNavigationModule` allows external modules to add their navigation menus, centralizing UI navigation in the application while being open for extension and closed for modification.

 ```cs
 using System.Threading.Tasks;